AICP’s 25th Annual Conference

-This year members who received their ACP and/or CCP designations, and those who received CE credits, were honored at Tuesday morning’s breakfast.
+This year members who received their ACP and/or CCP designations, and those who received CE credits, were honored this year.

-CE recognition went to the following people: Bill Douglas, Donna Peterson, Tim Morris, Shirley Grossman, Karen Crooks, Michael Hollar, Joe Bieniek, Cynthia Jones and Rebecca Nichols.
+CE recognition went to the following people: Bill Douglas, Shirley Grossman, BJ Baldwin, Michael Hollar, Joe Bieniek, Michelle Muirhead, and Deborah Rainey.

 Click here to see the ACP, CCP and CE requirements.

-There was also a donation bowl for those who simply wanted to donate without bidding in the silent auction or voting for a duck trivia item.
+There was also a donation bowl for those who simply wanted to donate without bidding in the silent auction.

-Thanks to the generous silent auction donations and all who voted for a duck trivia entry, won a silent auction bid or made a direct donation, we were able to raise $4000 for this very worthy organization.
+Thank you to each of the generous silent auction donations.
+We were able to donate $8,000 to this very worthy organization.
 Thanks to all who played a part in making it happen!

 Annual Conference is the time for us to recognize our National Officers, say “thank you” to those who are leaving our Board of Directors, and say “welcome” to those who are staying on and are being added to our Board of Directors.
 It is also a time for a passing of the gavel from our President to our Incoming President.

-At Tuesday’s business lunch Nick Marrangoni thanked the 2011 Board of Directors and introduced our Incoming President, Karen Crooks.
-Karen then introduced the members of her 2011-2012 Board of Directors.
+At Tuesday’s business lunch Karen Crooks thanked the 2012 Board of Directors and introduced our Incoming President, Doug Simino.
+Doug then introduced the members of his 2012-2013 Board of Directors.
 We thank all who serve on our Board for the valuable service they provide to enhance our association and strengthen our value offering within the insurance compliance industry.